Louise Lucas

-Lillie Louise Lucas (née Boone; born January 22, 1944) is an American politician serving as a Virginia state senator, representing the 18th District in the southeast of the state since 1992.
+Lillie Louise Lucas (née Boone; born January 22, 1944) is an American politician serving as a Virginia state senator, representing the 18th District in the southeast region of the state since 1992.
 Democrats won a majority of seats in the 2019 Virginia Senate election, so Lucas succeeded Republican Stephen Newman as the Virginia Senate's President pro tempore.
 She is the first woman and first African American to hold that office.
+She also chairs the powerful Committee on Finance and Appropriations, the first African American in that role.

 Early and family life

 Lucas was born in Portsmouth, Virginia.
 She attended Portsmouth public schools including during their shutdown during Massive Resistance.

 Lucas attended Norfolk State University, graduating cum laude with a Bachelor of Science in Vocational-Industrial Education in 1976.
 She earned a Master of Arts, graduating magna cum laude, in Urban Affairs with a concentration in Human Resources Planning and Administration in 1982.

 Career

 Lucas began a federal government career in 1967, aged 23, as an apprentice shipfitter at the Norfolk Naval Shipyard (NNSY), becoming the first female shipfitter there in July 1971.
 She served as engineering draftsman and naval architect technician.
 Lucas later became the Command Federal Women's Program Manager at the Commander in Chief, U.S. Atlantic Fleet (CINCLANTFLT) and Equal Employment Manager at the Supervisor of Shipbuilding Conversion and Repair (SUPSHIP).

 In 1985 she left federal service and became Interim Executive Director of the Southeastern Tidewater Opportunity Project (STOP).
 She was appointed Executive Director of STOP in 1986 and held that position until 1992.

 By that time, federal government defense downsizing was affecting the community, and many former shipyard workers needed retraining.
 She joined her alma mater, Norfolk State, as an assistant professor coordinating research efforts and with a special interest in securing federal funding for retraining efforts.
 From 1992 to 1994, she served as Congressional Liaison for Sponsored Program at Old Dominion University.
 From 1994 to 1998, she was Assistant Professor, Department of Academic Affairs and Special Assistant to the Vice President for University Advancement at her alma mater, Norfolk State University.

 She is President/CEO of Lucas Lodge, Lucas Transportation, Portsmouth Day Support Program and Southside Direct Care Provider organizations operating in The Lucas Professional Center located in Portsmouth.

+In July 2021, Lucas opened the Cannabis Outlet, a cannabis store in Portsmouth, Virginia.
+A 2022 investigation by the Virginia Mercury revealed that Lucas' cannabis store was selling products that contained quantities of delta-9 THC, a substance that is illegal to sell in Virginia.
+Lab testing found that 65 of the 66 products sold by Lucas' store were mislabeled.